Healthy living Hot weather: risks and preventive measures

 What should be done for people with heatstroke?

-Heatstroke in older people, people with chronic conditions and children is mostly caused by high ambient temperatures as well as severe drop in fluid and electrolyte levels.
+Heatstroke in older people, people with chronic conditions and children is mostly caused by high ambient temperatures as well as a severe drop in fluid and electrolyte levels.
 Most cases of heatstroke in healthy people, however, are due to excessive physical exertion at high temperatures such as sport or working outdoors.

 First aid